Flithor/CSharpInteractive_Mini_HttpRequest_Responder/README.md

 A short C# script code can be used in C# Interactive(VS 2015+)

-Genterat a simple http responder for test your http request
+Generate a simple http responder for test your http request

 If you are using VS 2013-, you can also create a new project, and use HttpListener to built a simple tool.